-Below we list down some of the best reloading tumblers on the market that you can pick and use for all your reloading purposes.
+Below we list some of the best tumblers on the market that you can pick and use for all your reloading purposes.
 They’ll clean your spent brass cases so you have the best starting point for your ammo.

 1- Frankford Arsenal Platinum Series – Best Rotary Case Tumbler